rmarable/ParallelClusterMaker/README.md

 * Dynamic EC2 placement groups.

-* Selective disabling of Intel HyperThreading (note: only on Amazon Linux 2).
+* Selective disabling of Intel HyperThreading (note: this feature is currently available only on Amazon Linux 2).

-* Default selection of spot instances with a pricing buffer to help prevent instance termination due to spot price market fluctuations.
+* Default selection of EC2 Spot instances with a pricing buffer to help prevent instance termination due to spot price market fluctuations.

 * Customization of Grid Engine parallel environments.